If you’ve been considering investing in crypto, you still have options if you don’t have substantial money to put toward the venture.

 4. Initial Coin Offerings

 Just as initial public offerings (IPOs) offer shares of corporations to the public, initial coin offerings (ICOs) offer new cryptocurrencies to investors.
 These are sold at cheap early rates to incentivize the public to invest and supply the capital to a given venture or company.
-However, if said venture or company succeeds, those early investors will have made cheap purchases of cryptocurrencies that could appreciate significantly in value.
+However, if said venture or company succeeds, those early investors will have made cheap purchases of cryptocurrencies that could significantly appreciate value.

 Given these tips, having low funds no longer keeps anyone from investing in cryptocurrency.
 While it’s always true that the more money you can put into an investment, the more you’ll stand to gain if it goes well, it is possible to get in on potentially profitable crypto ventures with low amounts of capital.